-This subrule is a civil penalty provision for the purposes of the Law.
-(See the National Regulations, clause 6 and Schedule 1.)
+This subrule is classified as a tier 2 civil penalty provision under the National Energy Retail Regulations.
+(See clause 6 and Schedule 1 of the National Energy Retail Regulations.)

 - (2) If the amount overcharged is equal to or above the overcharge threshold, the retailer must: - (a) repay that amount as reasonably directed by the small customer; or - (b) if there is no such reasonable direction, credit that amount to the next bill; or - (c) if there is no such reasonable direction and the small customer has ceased to obtain customer retail services from the retailer, use its best endeavours to refund that amount within 10 business days.